hickst/qmtools-support/README.md

 ### 2. Run a QMTool through a Script

+***Note**: The QMTools scripts should always be run from the project directory.*

 In general, you will utilize the QMTools by copying MRIQC group files (IQM data files) into the `inputs` directory and/or by fetching IQM data from the MRIQC database server into the `fetched` directory.
 For each tool, a Bash script is included which makes the required directories available to the container and then starts the container to run the tool.
-Reports produced by the QMTools will be output to the `reports` directory or a sub-directory of the `reports` directory.
+Reports produced by the QMTools will be output to a sub-directory of the `reports` directory.

 [TrafficLight](https://github.com/hickst/qmtools-support/blob/main/docs/TrafficLight.md) - Normalizes a set of MRIQC image quality metrics and creates a tabular HTML report visualizing how much each image's metrics deviate from the mean for all the images.